International Four Days Marches Nijmegen: Organisation

+Following an agreement between the Royal Dutch League for Physical Education and the Tax and Customs Administration, a separate foundation was established on 1 July 2002: the International Four Day Marches Nijmegen Foundation (Stichting DE 4DAAGSE), which has been responsible for organising the event since the 86th edition of the event in 2002.

+From 2002 to 2026, a red, white and blue logo was used, featuring the slogan ‘Walk of the World’.
+Following the 2026 Four Days Marches, a new logo was announced, which will be used from 2027 onwards, and which is based on the colours of the traditional flag of the Four Days Marches.

-Military participation
+Military competition

+The event is still formally a military competition.
+It sees section level teams, known as 'detachments', race each other with the quickest team winning the event.
 Originally primarily a military training event for the Dutch infantry, since 1928 the Vierdaagse has attracted armed forces personnel from other countries, when Germany and Norway sent army teams.
 Military teams increased greatly after 1945.
-The U.S. Army first took part in 1947, the United Kingdom in 1950 and Canada in 1952, with service contingents now also regularly travelling from Germany, Scandinavia, Switzerland and others.
-In recent years military participants, including Dutch personnel, have numbered approximately five thousand, most marching in teams of between eleven and thirty members.
+The U.S. Army first took part in 1947, the United Kingdom in 1950 and Canada in 1952, with service contingents now also regularly travelling from Germany, Scandinavia, Switzerland and across NATO.
+In recent years military participants, including Dutch personnel, have numbered approximately five thousand, most marching in section teams.
 They are required to carry at least 10 kilogrammes of dead weight (if they are over 18 years of age), although this requirement can be waived when temperatures get too high, as happened in 2006 and the last day of the 2014 march.
 Military teams have their own route, (40 km), starting in the military camp Heumensoord, just south of Nijmegen, which is built for the event every year.